 Faccio io qui in cucina, tu vai ad aprire le finestre.

-I’ll sort it out in the kitchen, you go open the windows.
+I’ll take care of it in the kitchen, you go open the windows.

 Lascia stare.
 Pago io il conto.